Razvan-Gorea/Shell-Scripting-Manuals/README.md

-To basic guides to shell scripting for bash that I wrote
+Two basic guides to shell scripting for bash that I wrote

 Enjoy!